twh2898/os/notes.md

 The first and last page tables are setup but nothing in between.
 Does the paging allocator create new page tables if needed?

+### Tasks

+- [ ] Check if page allocator checks if the first page table is full
+- [ ] Check if page allocator will create and add new page tables to the page directory

+lol, it's all TODO comments

 # Completed